 Under the GDPR, a copy of the requested information should be provided free of charge.
 However, we can charge a “reasonable fee” when a request is manifestly unfounded or excessive, particularly if it is repetitive.

 There may be occasions when Scott Park Surgery will withhold information kept in the health record, particularly if the disclosure of such information is likely to cause undue stress or harm to the data subject or any other person or when the record has information relating to third party.

 Where requests are manifestly unfounded, excessive and repetitive, we may refuse to act on the request or charge a reasonable administration fee.

-As stated we have to respond to a SAR within one month.
-If more time is needed to respond to complex requests, an extension of another two months is permissible, provided this is communicated to you in a timely manner within one month.
+If more time is needed to respond to complex requests, an extension of another two months is permissible, provided this is communicated to you in a timely manner within one month of receiving the request.

-Where we decide not take action on the request of the data subject, you will be informed of this decision without delay and at the latest within one month of receipt of the request.
+Where we decide not to take action on the request of the data subject due to excessive, manifestly unfounded or repetitive requests, you will be informed of this decision without any delay and at the latest within one month of receipt of the request.

 Scott Park Surgery is the data controller.
 Should you have any questions relating to accessing your medical records, please ask to discuss this with the Practice Manager.

 The Appointed Data Protection Officer of Scott Park Surgery is: